Azure/azure-powershell/src/ServiceBus/docs/New-AzServiceBusTopic.md

 ```

 ### -DuplicateDetectionHistoryTimeWindow
-ISO8601 timespan structure that defines the duration of the duplicate detection history.
+Defines the duration of the duplicate detection history.
 The default value is 10 minutes.

 ```yaml